Sinio-Manoka/tsunami_lab/doc/sphinx/input/setup.rst

       solver: Choose between Fwave or Roe.

-      hv: Momentum in the y-direction.
+      hv: Momentum in the y-direction. should be a number.

       ny: Number of cells in the y-direction; should be an integer.